 i.
 Students must demonstrate mastery of English and competence in a second language.
 Mastery of English will be evident via completion of a Bachelor of Arts degree at Augustana.
 Competence in a second language can be demonstrated via one of the following ways: a.
-Four years of a single second language in high school.
+Four years of a single second language in high school with passing grades through the 8th semester of a full year (2 semesters) of language IV.
 Completion of the same language through a full year of graded coursework in Language IV (equivalent of eight semesters) fulfills the requirement.
 Grades of P, CR, or other "pass" grades for high school coursework is not accepted to complete this requirement.
 Please see the college policy on Pass/No credit Grading.
 NOTE: Added 11.11.20: In cases where a high school student did not have a choice in the grading scheme for the course (the school determined the course would be graded with the equivalent of Pass/No-Credit or Pass/Fail), the college may consider the requirement fulfilled with a passing grade.
 A transcript notation or a letter from the high school stating that all grades for the school were required to be taken P/NC or P/F for the relevant terms, due to the pandemic or other school policy, will be required. b.
 Satisfactory performance on a competency test.
 Tests are administered online prior to confirming the registration date.
 Students with fewer than eight semesters of a second language who place beyond 102 will be required to retake the exam on campus.
 Students may be responsible for payment of a placement test if the college does not offer the language they have studied. c.
 Successful completion of the 102 or 201 course in any language at Augustana.
 Students placing into 101 or 102 must successfully complete the prior coursework at Augustana with a passing grade in order to continue with the next course in the sequence.
 See the policy on sequenced courses. d.
+Seal of Biliteracy from an Illinois High School.
+A student who has earned the Seal of Biliteracy from the state of Illinois, or the Seal of Biliteracy from a state with the same or higher proficiency standards as those of Illinois, will fulfill the second language requirement for graduation.
+The granting of credit or course equivalencies toward a major or minor will be determined by the corresponding academic program.
+If the language in which a student earned the Seal of Biliteracy is offered at Augustana College, the student should take a placement test before enrollment in order to establish their current level of proficiency.
+Performance on the placement test does not supersede the Seal's fulfillment of the graduation requirement but rather is used during course registration in the event the student chooses to continue study of that language. (adopted 5.19.23) e.
 Equivalent (one year) at another college or university.